 The supervisory session should not be used for congregational administration or planning, which can happen at other meetings between the ministry team and the student.
-Instead, the supervisory session is centred on the student's theological reflection report (described below) written by the student prior to each supervisory session.
+Instead, the supervisory session is centred on the student's Ministry Situation Report.
 It is this written report which provides the focus and forms the basis of theological reflection and conversation in the supervisory session.